Royal Couple visited Oppland

 During their last day the Royal couple visited Bagnsmoen and Hedalen in South-Aurdal, where they had a walk, met with local people and children.

-Tagged Education, Harald V, Queen Sonja.
+Tagged Education, Harald V of Norway, Queen Sonja of Norway.